-One calibration is made of 3 replicates from 3 calibrant levels (9 wells) but the calibration of a new PCR platform needs more data.
-Perform 4 runs and 4 calibrations per run as described in Figure 2 (the design has to be adapted in consistently for thermocyclers using a rotor - e.g. Rotor-Gene from QIAGEN).
+One calibration is made of 3 replicates from 3 calibrant levels (9 wells) but the whole calibration process of a new PCR platform needs more data.
+Perform 4 calibration runs as described in Figure 2 (the design has to be adapted accordingly for thermocyclers using a rotor - e.g. Rotor-Gene from QIAGEN).

-In the wells highlighted in green in Figure 2, the template DNA is made of the plasmid solution (calibrants are produced by JRC-Geel).
+In the wells highlighted in green in Figure 2, the template DNA is made of the plasmid solution (calibrants are produced and distributed by JRC).
 Negative controls must be tested on each plate to check the absence of contamination.

-Figure 2 : Location of the wells used for the calibration of the platform
+$\underline{Figure\ 2}$: Location of the wells used for the calibration of the platform

-In order to avoid repeated freeze/thaw cycles for the calibrants, the runs for the determination of the cut-off will be performed within 2 or 3 days.
+In order to avoid repeated freeze/thaw cycles for the calibrants, the runs for the determination of the cut-off will be performed within 2 or 3 consecutive days.
 Once thawed, the calibrants will be kept at 1 - 4 °C.

-Remark: 16 calibrations spread on 4 runs is the minimum requirement to set the cut-off.
+Remark : 16 calibrations spread on 4 runs is the minimum requirement to set the cut-off.
 However, when data are identified as outliers, they are removed from the calibration dataset.
-If the number of outliers is high (i.e. with more than 5% like loss of data from a complete calibration or from a run) additional calibrations or runs will be performed to replace removed data and to calculate an accurate cut-off.
+If the number of outliers is high (i.e. loss of data exceeding 5 % for a complete calibration) additional calibrations or runs shall be performed to replace the removed data and to calculate an accurate cut-off.